 Baking lobster mushrooms is a great option if you want to achieve a softer and more flavorful result.
 Start by cleaning and slicing the mushrooms.
 Preheat your oven to 375°F (190°C).
 Place the mushrooms in a baking dish and drizzle them with olive oil or butter.
 Add some herbs, such as thyme or rosemary, to enhance the flavor.
 Bake the mushrooms for about 20-25 minutes, or until they are tender and golden.
 Serve them as a side dish or incorporate them into other recipes.

-See also How to cook good broccoli
+See also How long to cook thin sliced chicken breast in oven

 Remember to experiment with different seasonings and cooking times to find your preferred method for cooking lobster mushrooms.
 Enjoy their unique taste and versatile texture!